mamedov-rustam/JavaLearning/README.md

 # JavaLearning
-Some Java code snippets for understanding base principle language.
+Some Java code snippets for understanding base language principle and features.